ztachip/ztachip/Documentation/HardwareDesign.md

 stream provides up to 4 different data-mapping functions at the same time.
 The parameter stream_id_in selects which data mapping to be performed.

-stream is very commonly in AI applications to perform activation functions as data being written back to memory.
+stream is very commonly used in AI applications to perform activation functions as data being written back to memory.